effinggames/financial-charts/README.md

 Express-Template
 =================

-Template for a standard Express 4 application.
+Template for a standard Express 4 application, using io.js and ES6 features.

 ### Usage: